 October 7, 2020 – Extends deadline for license renewals and continuing education deadlines until December 31, 2020.
 Continues to allow for online proctored exams.
 More information here.

 |Michigan||October 22, 2020||Michigan will allow CE Providers to accept self-attestation of the completion of CE final exams for online CE courses.
 More information here.|

 October 16, 2020 – Effective October 22, 2020, temporary licenses will no longer be issued.

 |Minnesota||April 9, 2021||May 4, 2020 – The Minnesota Department of Commerce has changed the technology surcharge for all insurance producer license applications.
 It will be reduced from $30 to $25, effective May 1, 2020.
 This will affect all license types for applications, renewals, and reinstatements.|

-March 10, 2021 – Online licensing examinations are available through PearsonVue.
+March 10, 2021 – Online prelicensing examinations are available through PearsonVue.
 For more information from the Minnesota Department of Commerce, please click here.

 April 9, 2021 – Minnesota is no longer accepting temporary license applications.

 |Mississippi||April 7, 2020||April 7, 2020 – Allows initial applicants who have met all pre-licensing requirements but have been unable to take an exam to receive a temporary license.
 Temporary licenses are good for 180 days during which time the applicant shall take the licensing exam.
 More information here.|

 |Missouri||November 17, 2020||June 15, 2020 – Effective June 16, 2020, Missouri will cease taking applications for temporary resident producer licenses.
 More information here.|